koenrane/KR-new-site/content/lightness-and-unease.md

 This lightness does not appear to be conditional on future acceptance or recognition – even when imagining a world in which I know with certainty that no AI safety research group brings me into their fold, the light and curiosity remain.

-I am so very grateful that I found this community.
+I am so grateful that I found this community.

 # Decision